xddq/ts2typebox/README.md

     generated values) using custom transformation functions which take a string as an input and return a string as their output.
 These will run on each of the generated types and values, respectively.
-Please take a look inside the repo under ./examples/transform-value-transform-type for an example of this.
+Please take a look inside the

 ```